 Look anywhere on the internet, and you will find a thousand different opinions on the best approach to feeding your child, the best foods to start with, and the “right” time to start solids.
 The bottom line is that you will ultimately decide based on you, your child, and your family’s needs.
 But it’s always good to have all the facts.
-In this article, I’ll dive deep into when to start solids, how to start, and red flags to look out for during the process to help you make the most informed decisions.
+In this article, I’ll dive deep into when to start solids, how to start, and red flags to look out for to help you make the most informed decisions.

 Answers to Common Questions When Babies Start Solids